-If you’re parenting a child with autism, you may have come across the term “discriminative stimulus” in relation to behavior therapy or techniques to use at home – but what does it really mean and how can this method be applied?
+If you’re parenting a child with autism, you may have come across the term “discriminative stimulus.”
+It’s often used with behavior therapy or techniques at home – but what does it really mean, and how can this method be applied?

 Download your FREE guide on